DBuit/light-popup-card/README.md

 | `switchHeight` | string | optional | 400px | The height of the switch |
 ' `borderRadius` | string | optional | 12px | The border radius of the slider and switch |

-To show scenes in the pop-up you add `scenes:` in the config of the card follow bij multiple scenes:
+To show actions in the pop-up you add `actions:` in the config of the card follow bij multiple actions.
+These actions are calling a service with specific service data.
+For people that used the `scenes:` before can still activate scenes look at the first example below.
 ```
-scenes:
+actions:
-  - scene: scene.sceneone
+  - service: scene.turn_on
+    service_data:
+      entity_id: scene.energie
-    color: "#FDCA64"
+    color: "#8BCBDD"
-    name: "first scene"
+    name: energie
-  - scene: scene.scenetwo
+  - service: homeassistant.toggle
-    color: "#FDCA64"
+    service_data:
+      entity_id: light.voordeurlicht
+    name: voordeur
+    icon: mdi:lightbulb
 ```
 The name option within a scene is **optional**